 On one hand, securing a widow's right to inherit her husband's property increases her utility obtained outside a levirate marriage.
 To encourage such widows to remain in this traditional marriage, a clan must increase the amount of support s, which makes this practice costly and may undermine it.
 Note that increases in bequest amounts allow widows to afford many children.
 Accordingly, a clan increases the number of children to the level of $n_1 > n^$.

-On the other hand, in an economy that already practices levirate marriage, the proposition 2 also suggests that solely improving widows' property rights may not always eliminate this social institution.
-This is because the strategy profile $(n_1, c(n_1), a)$ is still subgame perfect.
+On the other hand, in an economy that already practices levirate marriage, the proposition 2 also suggests that solely improving widows' property rights may not always eliminate this social institution, because the strategy profile $(n_1, c(n_1), a)$ is still subgame perfect.

-5In the author's field survey in Rorya in Tanzania (see subsection 2.3 for the details), a relatively large number of Luo widows indicated that material support from inheritors only helped satisfy their subsistence needs.
+$^{^{6}}$ From 2013 to 2015, I interviewed a number of rural people in Rorya, a district in the Mara region in northeast Tanzania.
+Rorya is primarily settled by the Luo, an ethnic group that traditionally practices levirate marriage.
+In this survey, a relatively large number of Luo widows indicated that material support from inheritors only helped satisfy their subsistence needs.
 This field observation is also compatible with the model prediction.